Jo 2687

 The roles and responsibilities of the CAP are to:

-• work collaboratively with CFNZ for improved care of PWCF in New Zealand
+• work collaboratively with CFNZ for improved care of people living with CF in New Zealand

 • provide CFNZ with evidence-based advice on medical, scientific and other issues and opportunities related to CF management, as it impacts on the CF community in New Zealand, and in keeping with the best interests of CFNZ